stev7049/go-aws-utils/README.md

 Additonal NOTES:

 * Snapshots has a hidden dependency.
-If the **AWS_ACCOUNT** enviornment variable is not set it will return -1.
+If the **AWS_ACCOUNT** environment variable is not set it will return -1.

 ```
                            Region :  EC2  ECS  RDS  EBS   SS  ELB  ASG VPC SNET   SG   CF   EB   CD  DDB  EFS    L